 - Igloo Build \\ 10:30am–2pm \\ Hughes Pavilion in David Goudy Science Park: Learn about igloos while working together to build a sturdy house using nothing but water and hand saws.

-- Winter Snowshoe \\ David Goudy Science Park Patio: Explore the winter trails in snowshoes and even put your newfound tracking skills to the test.
+- Winter Snowshoe \\ Explore the winter trails in snowshoes (weather and trail conditions permitting).

 Upcoming Dates & Times